GavinDuley/PenguinoidRTools/README.md

 * *aovSummaryTable*: This function takes a dataframe and returns a summary table of key ANOVA results without an interaction model.
-* *aovInteractSummaryTable*: This function takes a dataframe and returns a summary table of key ANOVA results for a two-way interaction model.
+* *aovInteractSummaryTable*: This function takes a dataframe and returns a summary table of key ANOVA results for a two, three, or four way interaction model.